-The study of Drama focuses on the creation and performance of characters and stories in naturalistic and non-naturalistic ways.
-Students draw on a range of stimulus material and play-making techniques to develop and present devised work.
-Students also explore a range of performance styles and conventions, dramatic elements and stagecraft.
-They use performance and expressive skills to explore and develop role and character.
-They analyse the development of their own work and performances by other drama practitioners.
+VCE Drama focuses on the creation and performance of characters and stories that communicate ideas, meaning and messages.
+Students use creative processes, a range of stimulus material and play-making techniques to develop and present devised work.
+Students learn about and draw on a range of performance styles relevant to practices of ritual and story-telling, contemporary drama practice and the work of significant drama practitioners.
+Students explore characteristics of selected performance and apply and manipulate conventions, dramatic elements and production areas.
+They use performance skills and expressive skills to explore and develop role and character.
+The performances they create will go beyond the reality of life as it is lived and may pass comment on or respond to aspects of the real world.
+These performances can occur in any space.
+Students also analyse the development of their own work and performances by other drama practitioners.